vedderb/vesc_pkg/blacktip_dpv/README.md

 - **VESC Tool (PC):**

 - Go to the "VESC Packages" tab, then the "Load Custom" sub-tab
-- Click the "load file" icon and select "blacktip\_dpv.vescpkg"
+- Click the "load file" icon and select "blacktip&#95;dpv.vescpkg"
 - Click "Install" and wait for completion

 - **VESC Mobile App:**